mmfallacy/.yaps/09-2025-Suffering-while-relearning-NextJS.draft/04-09-2025-Clarifying-common-NextJS-terms.md

 With regards to `ClientComponentNoSSR`, the functions is never called within the server thus no HTML rendering gets injected.
 Instead, NextJS attaches a `<template/>` so that it knows where to render and hydrate the component client-side.

-Looking at the actual page output, we see the following
+After hydration and client-side rendering, we obtain the rest of the components as shown below:

 ![Actual page look](./zen_eoRgfbmJcv.png)